josterand/dotfiles/README.md

 ```

 If the command doesn't return any output, it means the configuration was successfully applied.
 If it returns an error, it indicates that some files already exist in the target directory, and `stow` won't overwrite them to protect your original file.
-Please move or back up the original file.
+You need to move or back up that file.
 **After installation, make sure not to delete the main dotfiles folder you cloned to avoid broken symlinks!**

 </details>